How EMI Calculator works or Calculate EMI

 It’s one of the most important factors that one should keep in mind while taking loan.
 It refers to the no. of years for which the loan has been taken.
-Longer the tenure higher will be the interest paid and lower will be amount of EMI to be paid and vice-a-versa.
-It is one of the parameters which helps in comparing the EMIs from different banks keeping it constant for relationship and easing the judgment.
+Longer the tenure, higher will be the interest paid and lower will be amount of EMI to be paid and vice-a-versa.
+It is one of the parameters which helps in comparing the EMIs from different banks keeping it constant for relationship and easing the judgement.

 (4) Loan Disbursal Time: